vitalets/angular-xeditable/docs/demos/send-to-server/desc.md

-There are two ways to send data on server:
+There are two ways to send editable data on server:

-1. Read data from editable, send it to server and only after response update local models
+1. use `onbeforesave` attribute: you send data to server and only after response save to local model (e.g. `scope.user`)
-2. Update local models first and then sync them with server
+2. use `onaftersave` attribute: you save data to local models and only then sync it with server

 For the *first way* you should set `onbeforesave` attribute to some updating function.
 It will be called **before** local models update.
 You can get updated data as parameters and send them to server.
-Returning value is promise that should resolve to one of following (depends on server response):
+Returning value is promise that should resolve to one of following (depending on server response):

 - `true` or `undefined`:
 Success.
 Editable will automatically update local model and close form